-In collaboration with: CLARKSON CONTRACTOR C
+In collaboration with: CLARKSON WOODS WOODS With the biodiversity Conversity

 Please visit https://solarenergyuk.org/resource/ solar-energy-uk-guidance-a-standarised- approach-to-monitoring-biodiversity/

 Scan the QR code to access this guidance.

 Overview of solar farm sites

 In 2022, a total of 37 solar farms were monitored, with site locations spread across most UK regions (as can be seen in Figure 1).
 The exceptions were the North East, West Midlands, London and Northern Ireland.
 The majority of sites were located in the South West (over 35%).